danbosscher/sharkord/README.md

 Once the server is running, open your web browser and navigate to [http://localhost:4991](http://localhost:4991) to access the Sharkord client interface.
 If you're running the server on a different machine, replace `localhost` with the server's IP address or domain name.

-Check out our [Documentation](https://sharkord.com/docs) for more detailed setup instructions, configuration options, and troubleshooting tips.

 ## Private Join Shortcut

 For this fork's small trusted-group deployment, the browser client also accepts a temporary server-password shortcut in the URL: